cair/convolutional-tsetlin-machine-tutorial/README.md

 <p align="center">
   <img width="12%" src="https://github.com/olegranmo/blob/blob/master/Example_Image.png">
 </p>

-The bits of each image have been set randomly, expect for the 2x2 patch in the upper right corner, which reveals the class of the image.
-The patterns associated with each class is shown in the figure below.
+The bits of each image have been set randomly, expect for the 2x2 patch in the upper right corner, marked by green numbers.
+The four bits in the patch reveal the class of the image:
 <p align="center">
   <img width="25%" src="https://github.com/olegranmo/blob/blob/master/Patterns.png">
 </p>
 As seen, a diagonal line is associated with class 1, while a horizontal line is associated with class 0.
-The dataset thus models a 2D version of the XOR-relation.
+The dataset thus captures a 2D version of the XOR-relation.

 For a 4x4 image, there are four distinct 2x2 patches.
 Each patch consists of four propositional variables <img src="http://latex.codecogs.com/svg.latex?\mathbf{X} = [x_{1,1}, x_{2,1}, x_{1,2}, x_{2,2}]" border="0"/>, where each variable either takes the value 0 or 1:
 <p align="center">